 The candied wintermelon has a neutral, slightly melony sweet flavour.

-How to make glutinous rice flour (koh fun)?
+How to make glutinous rice flour (koh fun) at home

 Note: The chewy texture of the filling comes from koh fun, which is cooked glutinous rice flour, and can be very difficult to find, even in Asian grocery stores.
 If you can't find it, you can make it at home.

-Just use regular glutinous rice flour, toast it over a dry hot pan for 10-12 minutes, stirring consistently (as to not burn), and it should turn slightly tan in colour.
+Just use regular glutinous rice flour, toast it over a dry hot pan over medium-low heat for 10-12 minutes, stirring consistently (so it doesn't burn), and it should turn slightly tan in colour.

 How to serve and store